 Stuart Allison, Biology

-Diana Beck, Education

 Steve Cohn, Economics

 Mary Crawford, Chemistry

 Konrad Hamilton, History

 William Hope, Anthropology and Sociology

 Tim Kasser, Psychology

 Frank McAndrew, Psychology

 James Mountjoy, Biology

 Rich Stout, Economics

 Jennifer Templeton, Biology

 Lawrence Welch, Chemistry

 The program in environmental studies is designed to allow students with an interest in environmental issues to pursue the study of the complex relationship between human beings and the natural environment in a systematic way.
 An individual completing a major or minor in environmental studies will develop a fundamental understanding of the scientific principles underlying the dynamics of ecosystems and become familiar with the historical, socio-political and economic factors that have shaped many of our current environmental dilemmas.
-Students are strongly encouraged to supplement academic work at Knox with field experiences in such ACM programs as the Costa Rica Tropical Field Research program, or the Oak Ridge Science Semester.

-Environmental Studies will be a valuable addition to the education of students contemplating careers in environmental science and related fields such as science education, environmental law, resource economics, conservation and administration in government or the private sector where a more sophisticated understanding of environmental issues has become increasingly important.
+Environmental Studies will be a valuable addition to the education of students contemplating careers in science education, environmental law, resource economics, and administration in government or the private sector where a more sophisticated understanding of environmental issues has become increasingly important.
+Environmental Studies majors are strongly encouraged to consider summer internships in their areas of interest, as well as the acquisition of skills in Geographic Information Systems (GIS) use and analysis via elective courses in ENVS.
+The department chair can help to guide students to relevant opportunities.
+Environmental Science